katiaku/landing-page-tailwind/README.md

 # Landing Page

+This landing page project was created using Tailwind CSS, an easy-to-use CSS framework.
+The project was developed by following an online tutorial and includes HTML, CSS, and a touch of JavaScript.
+The goal of this project is to showcase the usage of Tailwind CSS and its capabilities in creating modern, responsive web pages.

+###Tech Stack
+The landing page project utilizes the following technologies: HTML, CSS, Tailwind CSS, JavaScript.

-### Tailwind
+### Credits and Acknowledgements

-This is a landing page project made with Tailwind using an online tutotial by @TraversyMedia (https://www.youtube.com/watch?v=dFgzHOX84xQ), @bradtraversy (https://github.com/bradtraversy/tailwind-landing-page).
+This landing page project was created based on an online tutorial by @TraversyMedia (https://www.youtube.com/watch?v=dFgzHOX84xQ), @bradtraversy (https://github.com/bradtraversy/tailwind-landing-page).

 ![project-view](https://github.com/katiaku/landing-page-tailwind/blob/main/img/project-view.png)